 - You can improve your performance in any sphere of your life.

 - You can more easily discard other emotional problems

 - You learn to be in touch with yourself

 - Your environment changes from a prison to a universe

 Acceptance and commitment therapy can benefit an extremely wide range of people.

-In addition, people in the fringe zones of emotional discomfort, enduring punishments like loneliness, boredom, alienation, meaninglessness, low self-esteem, bullying, sexism, racism, prejudice, rejection, slander, ignorance, domestic violence and divorce, will most definitely benefit from it.
+In addition, people in the fringe zones of emotional discomfort, enduring issues such as loneliness, boredom, alienation, meaninglessness, low self-esteem, bullying, sexism, racism, prejudice, rejection, slander, ignorance, domestic violence and divorce, will most definitely benefit from it.

-Apart from dire mental health solutions, ACT is also an effective coaching tool for simply improving performance in almost all spheres of life, be it work, team building, leadership, job seeking, studies, athletics, professional demands, entrepreneurship, socialising, home management, hospitality, relationships, emotional intelligence, general self-improvement, etc.
+Apart from mental health solutions, ACT is also an effective coaching tool for simply improving performance in almost all spheres of life, be it work, team building, leadership, job seeking, studies, athletics, professional demands, entrepreneurship, socialising, home management, hospitality, relationships, emotional intelligence and general self-improvement.

-If you suffer from a mental affliction or want to improve your performance, feel free to contact us for professional advice or a confidential appointment with an experienced counsellor.
+If you suffer from a mental condition or want to improve your performance, feel free to contact us for professional advice or a confidential appointment with an experienced counsellor.